 [M196] A UHR AP shall not transmit a Trigger frame soliciting an OFDMA transmission using a UHR TB PPDU that uses UL MU-MIMO(#1200) within an RU or MRU to a non-AP UHR STA from which the AP has not received a EHT Capabilities element with the Partial Bandwidth UL MU-MIMO subfield of the EHT Capabilities Information field equal to 1.

-In a 40 MHz, 80 MHz, 160 MHz, or 320 MHz UHR TB PPDU, an AP shall not allocate to a 20 MHz operating non-AP STA an RU or MRU that is not supported by the STA as indicated in 38.3.3 (RU and MRU restrictions for 20 MHz operation).
+In a 40 MHz, 80 MHz, 160 MHz, or 320 MHz UHR TB PPDU, an AP shall not allocate to a 20 MHz operating non-AP STA an RU or MRU that is not supported by the STA as defined in 38.3.2.4 (RU and MRU restrictions for 20 MHz operation).

-[M196] The UHR AP shall follow the rules defined in 38.3.3.1 (Supported RU or MRU sizes in partial bandwidth DL and UL MU-MIMO) (#1200) for soliciting an OFDMA transmission using a UHR TB PPDU that uses UL MU-MIMO within an RU or MUR to a non-AP UHR STA from which the AP has received from a EHT Capabilities element with the Partial Bandwidth UL MU-MIMO subfield of the EHT PHY Capabilities Information field set to 1.
+[M196] The UHR AP shall follow the rules defined in 38.3.3.1 (Supported RU or MRU sizes in partial bandwidth DL and UL MU-MIMO) (#1200) for soliciting an OFDMA transmission using a UHR TB PPDU that uses UL MU-MIMO within an RU or MRU to a non-AP UHR STA from which the AP has received from a EHT Capabilities element with the Partial Bandwidth UL MU-MIMO subfield of the EHT PHY Capabilities Information field set to 1.

 [EHT - reference]